Does Smoothing Matter?: Introduction

-All these calculations, however, are perturbative--based upon approximations; until now, there has not been an {\em exact} calculation of the impact of smoothing on energy.
+All these calculations, however, are perturbative--based upon approximations; until now, there has not been an {\em exact} calculation of the impact of smoothing on energy.\footnote{We thank S. Rasanen for making us aware of exact cosmological solutions in a specific model with inhomogeneous dust distributions considered by Kozaki and Nakao in \cite{other}.} When perturbative calculations do not lead to large effects, one can take them seriously; however, computations that claim large effects in perturbation theory are by their nature uncontrolled approximations and cannot be trusted without an exact treatment.
 This paper determines the exact energy for two scenarios, one of which is a `smoothed' version of the other.
 Both scenarios use BPS black hole solutions because it is easy to find a solution for any sum of these special black holes, as the electromagnetic repulsions and gravitational attractions between them cancel \cite{maj}.
 Specifically, we compare an infinite string of discrete charged black holes to a smooth line of charge, with both distributions normalized to have the same average charge per unit length.
 We work in five dimensions because such distributions are divergent in four dimensions.
+We find that in our specific calculation, inhomogeneities cannot give rise to apparent DM.